Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

-#### Login with Near: Users can log into Metasky studio with the NEAR account connected to Mintbase.
+#### Login with Near:
-##### Contract Import: Users can import a contract upon validation and add the collection to the user dashboard
+Users have the capability to access Metasky Studio by utilizing their NEAR accounts linked with Mintbase.
+This process encompassed the creation of a login procedure, integrating signature authentication for verification, and enabling the invitation flow within the studio environment, utilising Near Wallet Addresses.
+Furthermore, an infrastructure was devised to accommodate custodial logins, establishing a mechanism to generate NEAR addresses for new users while enforcing robust security measures to safeguard private keys.
+##### Contract Import:
+UUpon validation, users have the ability to import a contract and incorporate the collection into their user dashboard.
+Following a successful upload of the collection, all holders will obtain access to these NFTs via Skywallet, accompanied by their respective associated benefits.
+The metadata of each collection added to the studio is retrieved into Mintbase Studio for token mapping, enabling the linking or unlinking of utilities based on collection properties.
+Moreover, to prevent multiple studios from importing identical contracts, additional measures will be implemented to verify contract ownership.
-##### Support Mintbase Wallet (Post Launch): Once the Mintbase Wallet is launched, Studio to support Mintbase login with Mintbase for broader visibility of the Mintbase wallet to the ecosystem
+##### Support Mintbase Wallet (Post Launch):
+Once the Mintbase Wallet is launched, Studio to support Mintbase login with Mintbase for broader visibility of the Mintbase wallet to the ecosystem.
+For a more holistic experience other than the signing of the transactions with Mintbase wallet, users shall be able to get the updates of transactions within the Skywallet when interacting with the Marketplace.

 <img width="569" alt="Screenshot 2023-10-20 at 1 18 49 PM" src="https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/916d1cec-f8f2-4f33-a1f3-3e8252eeec6f">